-Mr. Kit Dalaroy began his career in 1991 with Donaldson, Lufkin and Jenrette as a financial analyst in New York.
+Kit Dalaroy began his career in 1991 with Donaldson, Lufkin and Jenrette as a financial analyst in New York.
 He then joined Citigroup (Toronto) where he was promoted to Vice President and specialised in corporate financings and cross border mergers and acquisitions.
 In 2002, Kit Dalaroy joined BCE as Vice President of M&A. In 2005, as Managing Director at Credit Suisse and then Deutsche Bank, Mr. Dalaroy serves as strategic advisor in several major transactions.
 Mr. Dalaroy joined National Bank Financial as a Senior Managing Director.
-Following National Bank, Mr. Dalaroy was an advisor at Champlain Financial Corporation.
-Currently, Mr. Dalaroy is a partner and the Chief Financial Officer of Landry Investment Management where Champlain has a minority investment.
+Afterwards, Mr. Dalaroy was an advisor at Champlain Financial Corporation.
+Mr. Dalaroy was a partner and Chief Financial Officer of Landry Investment Management until March 2018 when he was appointed as Managing Director, Business Development and Deal Floor at KPMG.
 Mr. Dalaroy holds an Honours B.A. in Economics and Political Science from the University of North Carolina at Chapel Hill.
 He is chairman of the Fondation du Collège Jean Eudes and a board member of La Fondation du Père Sablon.
 Mr. Dalaroy is also a 2002 recipient of Canada's Top 40 under 40 which is an award given to Canadians under the age of 40 who are outstanding leaders in their chosen fields.

-Mr. Sylvain Lafrance joined Société Radio-Canada in 1978 as a journalist.
+Sylvain Lafrance joined Société Radio-Canada in 1978 as a journalist.
 He rapidly progressed through the organization to become Line Producer, Director and General Manager of Radio.
 In 1998, he became Vice-President, French Radio of CBC.
 In the fall of 2005, the Board of Directors of CBC/Radio-Canada appointed him Executive Vice President, French Services of CBC and entrusted him with the mandate to proceed with the integration of CBC's radio, television and Internet services in order to create one of the most important French language public broadcasting groups - the only one in North America.
 Mr. Lafrance is a Knight of the Ordre de la Pléiade, awarded by the Parliamentary Assembly of the Francophonie, Knight of the Ordre des Arts et des Lettres and Knight of the Légion d'honneur of the French Republic.
 He is also a member of the Order of Canada.
-He is currently an adjunct professor at HEC Montréal and sits on the boards of Directors of the Société des alcools du Québec, Victoria Square Group and the Orchestre Symphonique de Montréal and he is Chairman of the Québec Film and Television Council.
+He is currently an adjunct professor at HEC Montréal and sits on the boards of Directors of Attraction Média Inc. and the Orchestre Symphonique de Montréal, and he is Chairman of the Québec Film and Television Council.